 6. Black Bean Sweet Potato Enchiladas

 Wow, this recipe blew my socks off.
 It does take a while to cook and assemble all of the parts, but it’s worth it.
-A tip is to cook the sweet potatoes either the night before or morning of the day you plan to make it.
-This saves you precious time in the evening, and prevents burns by the sweet potato skins.
+A tip is to cook the sweet potatoes either the night before or the morning of the day you plan to make it.
+This saves you precious time in the evening and prevents burns by the sweet potato skins.
 Not only are the enchiladas absolutely delicious, but you’ll have leftovers for days!

 7. Roasted Red Pepper and Tomato Soup

 This tomato soup is quick, easy, and delightfully tasty.
 The recipe calls for use of a food processor or blender, but I’ve found it much easier to make with an immersion blender.
 Pair your freshly blended soup with a warm grilled cheese, and you’ve got yourself a healthy version (at least the soup) of a childhood favorite.

 Here is the recipe for this Tomato Soup.